EdwinCroissantArduinoLibraries/SimpleBMP180/README.md

 #SimpleBMP180 library

-This is a bare bone BMP085/BMP180 Library
+This is a bare bone BMP085/BMP180 Library using the standard Wire library

-##Dependency

-This library uses the Wire library.

 ##Usage